Alex1304/botrino/website/docs/getting-started.md

 5. In the "Main class" field, enter the fully qualified name of the class containing the main method

-6. In the "VM options" field, copy and paste the following: `--add-modules=ALL-MODULE-PATH -cp .`
+6. In the "VM options" field, copy and paste the following: `--add-modules=ALL-MODULE-PATH -cp . -p $MODULE_DIR$/target/dependency:$MODULE_DIR$/target/classes`

 7. In the "Working directory" field, enter the absolute path (or click the folder icon to browse) to the directory where you copied/created the configuration files earlier